 We don't just talk cars ... we teach how to buy them.

-In 2002, the Jeep Liberty debuted as the successor to the Cherokee (this generation was produced until the redesign for 2008).
+n 2002, the Jeep Liberty debuted as the successor to the Cherokee (this first-generation was produced until the redesign for 2008).
 And unlike many of its car-based SUV rivals, it was designed to competently travel off-road.
-With its excellent suspension (independent front and solid axle rear), robust four-wheel drive systems, significant ground clearance and rack-and-pinion steering, the Liberty best fits those seeking a compact around-town SUV that also sports a go-anywhere attitude.
+With its very good suspension (independent front and solid axle rear), robust four-wheel drive systems, significant ground clearance and rack-and-pinion steering, the Liberty best fits those seeking a compact around-town SUV that also sports a go-anywhere attitude.

 Powering most of these Jeeps was a 210-horsepower 3.7 liter V6 engine that was coupled with either a six-speed manual or four-speed automatic transmission.
 And through 2005, there was also a 150-horsepower 2.4-liter four-cylinder engine available, although we wouldn't recommend this underpowered version.
 The four-wheel drive system also is equipped with low-range gearing for better off-road performance.